wallace/google_hangout_workflow/README.md

 ## Google Hangout Workflow

-This [Alfred](http://alfredapp.com) workflow generates a google hangout in Google Chrome and places the hangout URL into your system clipboard.
+This [Alfred](http://alfredapp.com) workflow generates a google hangout in Safari or Google Chrome and places the hangout URL into your system clipboard.

 ### Requirements

-You must be signed into your google account with Google Chrome.
+You must be signed into your google account with Safari or Google Chrome.

 ### Usage